isp-cluj/isp-lab-8-2023/README.md

 - "LROP" (Henri Coandă International Airport): 44.5711° N, 26.0858° E, 106 meters altitude

 *Notes*
 - In project 'examples' package and sub-packages you can find some examples how to work with files, serializable and json.
-Package workTruckMonitoring contains a litle bit more complex example but you do not need to implement the application in the same way (no need to have repository, service, etc).
-For this particular case objects are saved as json object but you can use serializable mechanism (see serializableJson and serializableObject exampels);
+Package workTruckMonitoring contains a little bit more complex example, but you do not need to implement the application in the same way (no need to have repository, service, etc.).
+For this particular case objects are saved as jsons, but you can use either serializable mechanism (see serializableJson and serializableObject examples);
 - In project 'airways' package you can find a sample implementation of function to calculate distance between 2 geographical points;
 - In project 'airways' package you can find a suggested Waypoint object structure which cane be extended in order to fully implement the application;

 ## Exercise 2 - Use case diagram

-Create UML Use-Case diagram for the aplicaiton.
+Create UML Use-Case diagram for the application.
 ![Exercise 2 image](docs/ex1.jpg)

 ## Exercise 3 - Class diagram

-Create UML Class diagram for the aplicaiton.
+Create UML Class diagram for the application.
 ![Exercise 3 image](docs/ex1.jpg)